4. Isle of Arran: 3-Day Adventure Tour from Edinburgh

 Cross the famous Rest and Be Thankful mountain pass, learn about Scotland’s national poet Robert Burns at his birthplace, and enjoy country walks in Culzean Country Park.

-Depart Glasgow at 10.00 and travel south west, where you can visit Whitelee Wind Farm, Europe’s largest wind farm generating enough energy to power 180,000 homes.
+Depart Edinburgh at 08:30 and travel west to Glasgow, where you can visit Whitelee Wind Farm, Europe’s largest wind farm generating enough energy to power 180,000 homes.
 Travel into Ayrshire to visit Culzean Castle, associated with the Kennedy family since the 14th century.
 Enjoy its dramatic cliff top setting, fine furniture, and beautiful architecture by the famous architect Robert Adam.

 Known as “Scotland in Miniature,” Arran is alive with wildlife, rugged countryside, beaches, pubs, restaurants, and cottage industries.
 There are many options for your day, depending on the weather and the groups interest.
 Your driver will arrange the best day for you.